Loading...

 Child Welfare #2 and #5

 Full implementation of all five Calls to Action related to child welfare will accomplish many goals to improve Indigenous child welfare in Canada.
 If all levels of government monitor investigations, implement appropriate funding, and ensure that all individuals and groups that oversee child welfare are appropriately trained to do so, it will ensure that Indigenous children are not removed from the care of their families based on unsubstantiated reports of neglect.
-It would ensure that families are provided with the resources to care for their children instead of redirecting that funding to foster families which is historically what has been happening.
+It would ensure that families are provided with the resources to care for their children instead of redirecting that funding to foster families, which is historically what has been happening.

 Implementing Call to Action 2 will keep all levels of government publicly accountable for funding and policy, as well as ensure that preventative programs and services are available.
 Implementing Jordan's Principle at all levels of government will ensure that Indigenous children and families receive the funding they need or immediate needs promptly so there is no delay in access.